Just about everyone loves scalloped potatoes. Now you can save calories, fat and carbs by trying our Recipe Makeover of this classic dish.

 Slice potatoes very thinly (using a food processor or mandoline) and divide them into three equal parts.

 Oil a 10-inch pie pan with the olive oil and layer one-third of the potatoes in the prepared pan.
-Dot the potatoes with half the cheese, then top with half the red pepper, half the herb mixture and half the onions.
+Dot the potatoes with half the cheese, then top with half the red pepper, half the herb mixture, and half the onions.
 Sprinkle with some of the black pepper.

 Place another third of the potatoes on top, layering evenly.
 Dot with the remaining cheese and cover evenly with remaining red peppers, herbs and green onions.
 Sprinkle remaining pepper.
 Finally, top with last third of potatoes, spreading to cover.
 Pour chicken broth over all; season with pepper and dot with the butter pieces.